Pure Art Studio

 Thanks to a generous grant from the Manchester Airport Community Trust Fund we now have a kiln and can fire your ceramics so they will stand the test of time.
 You can see some of the beautiful works that have already been created below.

-You could even have the chance to see your art work exhibited at a Manchester gallery.
+You could even see your art work exhibited in a high profile venue.

 Another popular activity is animation.
 Learn to make your own stop-motion films and get involved with set-building, storyboarding, clay modelling and more.

 Pure Studio has its own dedicated website, PureStudio.org.uk, where you can see more of its amazing work, learn about the artists themselves, and find out more of what’s been going on.